i11g/CI-Pipeline-Using-Jenkins/README.md

 * [License](#license)

 ## General Information
-This is a project on development of CI workflow using GitHub Actions to run tests automatically
+This is a project on development of CI workflow using Jenkins to run tests automatically

 ## Technologies Used
 - C#, ASP.NET Core;
-- CI System: GitHub Actions;
+- CI System: Jenkins;

 ## Acknowledgements
 - Many thanks to SoftUni